History of Ethnic Studies

 The University of San Diego is a private Roman Catholic University established in 1949 that presently has close to 8105 students with 5,457 undergraduates.
 Precise demographic data on students of color are difficult to assess; current University sources describe the student body as 32% students of color.
 At any rate, the struggle for Ethnic Studies and the major exist within a predominantly white university (PWI).
-Ethnic Studies at the University of San Diego has been in existence as a full-fledged department for just over three years (since 2010).
+Ethnic Studies at the University of San Diego has been in existence as a full-fledged department for five years (since 2010).
 Unlike other universities around the country, the struggle to establish an Ethnic Studies curriculum came twenty years after the majority of other universities established similar programs.

 Concerned faculty and students began discussing the possibility of creating an Ethnic Studies program as early as 1995.
 The creation of the United Front Multicultural Center in 1993 and the first Irvine Grant of 1.67 million in 1991 began a serious dialogue about the meaning of inclusion and diversity at USD.
 The struggle for the United Front owed its strength to a student coalition; Irvine I, however, involved faculty and administration in efforts to diversify curriculum and raise awareness, but did not fund or engage with the United Front efforts.